algobulls/pyalgotrading/docs/python_build/python-build-getstarted.md

 ### Advanced Python Build Plan:

-- Allows live trading in both US and Indian markets.
+- Allows live trading in both the US and Indian markets.
 - Offers a set of features for developing Algorithmic Trading Strategies.
 - Allows up to 200 strategies to be saved.
 - Provides an execution time of 30,000 minutes for backtesting/paper trading.